 - Wear a Mouthguard: If you grind your teeth at night, a custom mouthguard can protect your restorations from excessive wear.

-Why Opt for Dental Inlays & Onlays?
+Why Opt for Dental Inlays or Onlays?

 Dental inlays and onlays provide a reliable, minimally invasive solution for preserving damaged teeth.
 Whether you need to repair a small cavity or restore a cracked tooth, these restorations combine durability, aesthetics, and functionality to meet your dental needs.